Dybondzy/COVID_Data_Analysis/README.md

   -   Your work will need a showcase—use tools such as Tableau or JavaScript to build a dashboard to present your results.

+ Then I shared the work I had done with the group, calling for discussion.
+Reaction called for a zoom meeting (which I quickly scheduled)
+ -    Everyone seemed to want to change the data
+ -    We searched the net for more data; scraping
+ -    We aggreed on CDC data and I downloaded the data while we discussed it
+ -    We agreed that our searches have to include US STATES
+ -    We updated Github of the search data (David and Kimi updated the sites for data and Michael updated the Machine Learning section)

+I used the following Python code to do some more cleaning:

+and came up with:

+Reaction:
+Kimi, David, and Michael were upset about the dates used (Jan 2020 to Jul 2020) Michael came up with the table: for our class presentation Nick commented that the table was too small and had some questions for Michael on the Machine Learning

 --------------------------------------------------

 ### Model

 ### Data (csv)